 What is a reasonable excuse for failure to provide a specimen?

-A reasonable excuse can often be a medical condition, but may include the mental state suffered by an arrested person after inappropriate behaviour by police officers.
-It could even include a psychological condition, such as an aversion to hypodermic needles, although this has to be more than just not liking needles.
+A reasonable excuse can often be a medical condition but may include the mental state suffered by someone after inappropriate behaviour by police officers.
+It could even include a psychological condition, such as a phobia of hypodermic needles, although this has to be more than just not liking needles.

 It is necessary to prove the existence of a reasonable excuse, by either producing expert evidence, or bringing alternative evidence of what happened at the police station.

 Importantly, the person who has failed to provide the sample usually needs to have told the police that they have a condition, phobia, religious grounds, or any other potentially reasonable excuse, at the police station when they are asked to provide the specimen.

 In a case of failing to provide a specimen for analysis, an officer must have stated to the detained person that failure to provide a sample could result in a prosecution for a criminal offence.
 Failure to give this warning could mean that the prosecution can be challenged.

 Must a person have been driving to be guilty of failure to provide a specimen?

 In cases of failing to provide a specimen for analysis, a police officer must only suspect that a person has been driving the vehicle whilst over the limit in order to request a specimen.